opencv/opencv_zoo/README.md

 | [PP-HumanSeg](./models/human_segmentation_pphumanseg) | 192x192 | 19.92 | 105.32 | 67.97 |
 | [WeChatQRCode](./models/qrcode_wechatqrcode) | 100x100 | 7.04 | 37.68 | --- |
 | [DaSiamRPN](./models/object_tracking_dasiamrpn) | 1280x720 | 36.15 | 705.48 | 76.82 |

+Hardware Setup:
+- `CPU x86_64`: INTEL CPU i7-5930K @ 3.50GHz, 6 cores, 12 threads.
+- `CPU ARM`: Raspberry 4B, BCM2711B0 @ 1.5GHz (Cortex A-72), 4 cores, 4 threads.
+- `GPU CUDA`: NVIDIA Jetson Nano B01, 128-core Maxwell, Quad-core ARM A57 @ 1.43 GHz.

+***Important Notes***:
+- The time data that shown on the following table presents the time elapsed from preprocess (resize is excluded), to a forward pass of a network, and postprocess to get final results.
+- The time data that shown on the following table is the median of 10 runs.
+Different metrics may be applied to some specific models.
+- Batch size is 1 for all benchmark results.
+- View [benchmark/config](./benchmark/config) for more details on benchmarking different models.
+- `---` means this model is not availble to run on the device.

 ## License